 Then you can start creating the next triggered message (email No.2).
 In the Trigger tab you will need to choose communication event that you just created in the previous message:

 Next, just set up this triggered message the usual way and save it.
-Great, your triggered message sequence is now running.
+Well done, your triggered message sequence is now running.

 Such sequences will help you fully personalize and automate communication with your visitors.
 You can create sequences of any length and complexity.